Pylons/pyramid_mako/docs/index.rst

    Auto-template-reload behavior is not recommended for production sites as it slows rendering slightly; it's usually only desirable during development.

-In order to turn on automatic reloading of templates, you can use an configuration file setting, or an environment variable.
+In order to turn on automatic reloading of templates, you can use a configuration file setting, or an environment variable.

 To use a setting in the application ``.ini`` file for the same